Skip to content

 fn (s string) is_upper() bool

 is_upper returns true if all characters in the string are uppercase.
+It only works when the input is composed entirely from ASCII characters.
 See also: byte.is_capital

 Example